Oujda Group

-The Oujda group or Oujda clan was a group of military officers and politicians in Algeria that operated during the War of Independence (1954–62).
+The Oujda group, also known as the Oujda clan, was a group of military officers and politicians in Algeria that operated during the Algerian War (1954–62).
 After the independence of Algeria, the Oujda group dominated Algerian politics after the Algerian summer crisis in 1962.

 History

 The Oujda group was formed around Col. Houari Boumédiène, posted in the Moroccan town of Oujda.
-He would later become chief of staff in the Armée de Libération Nationale (ALN), which was the armed wing of the Front de Libération Nationale (FLN), the main nationalist organization fighting French colonial control over Algeria.
+He would later become chief of staff in the National Liberation Army (ALN), which was the armed wing of the National Liberation Front (FLN), the main nationalist organization fighting French colonial control over Algeria.

 As chief of staff, Boumédiène entered into conflict with the FLN's government-in-exile, the GPRA, which towards the end of the war attempted to dismiss him.
 He then supported an alliance of FLN politicians against the GPRA's provisional post-independence government, and marched the ALN towards Algiers to occupy it.
 The GPRA was supported by Wilayas III (Kabylia) and IV (Algérois), and the Oujda group was supported by the border army.
 The border army defeated the GPRA and entered Algiers on 9 September 1962.
-Ahmed Ben Bella became president, and Boumédiène minister of defense.
-In this role Boumédiène continued to exercise a powerful influence over the regime, through the Algerian army.
-To secure his grip over the army, he began promoting and supporting his old friends and colleagues of the Oujda years.
+Ahmed Ben Bella became the president of Algeria, and Boumédiène minister of defense.
+In this role Boumédiène continued to exercise a powerful influence over the regime, through the Algerian military.
+To secure his grip over the army, he began promoting and supporting his old friends and colleagues of the Oujda group.
 These men and their entourage became known as the Oujda group, forming a powerful pro-Boumédiène faction within the political and military ranks of the one-party state, but in their turn dependent on him for their positions.